 - Comfort: A woman with a large labia can have trouble engaging comfortably in daily activities.
 A large labia can make just riding a bicycle painful.

 - Pleasure: A large labia can make it painful to have sex.
 This issue can make a woman avoid having sex with their partner.

 - Confidence: Some women find it’s challenging to feel confident when there’s part of them that makes them feel worse about themselves.
 After labiaplasty, many feel a boost of confidence.

-Also, there are a few situations where having a labiaplasty is medically necessary.
+Also, there are a few situations where having a labiaplasty is medically necessary in addressing the problem of an abnormal labia.
 If the labia can get tucked or sucked into the vagina during intercourse, this can cause complications.

 What is involved in labiaplasty?
-A labiaplasty removes extra tissue from the labia minora.
+A labiaplasty is focused on addressing the size of the labia in removing extra tissue from the labia minora.
 The extra tissue can cause pain, discomfort, embarrassment, and other problems.
 For most patients, the goal of the procedure is to reduce its size, so it’s level with the outer labia.
 This will reduce the amount of tissue that is visible when you’re standing.

 A related procedure that reduces the size of the outer labia lips is known as a majoraplasty.

 - A labiaplasty can deal with cosmetic and function concerns in one procedure.
 It definitely will enhance the woman’s quality of life.